75lb/command-line-args/README.md

 <a name="exp_module_command-line-args--CommandLineArgs"></a>
 ### CommandLineArgs ⏏
-A class encapsulating operations you can perform using the command-line arguments as input.
+A class encapsulating operations you can perform using an [OptionDefinition](#exp_module_definition--OptionDefinition) array as input.

 **Kind**: Exported class
 <a name="new_module_command-line-args--CommandLineArgs_new"></a>